Eden or Dr. Zaius Knows More About the Forbidden Zone Than He Lets On

 The serpent shows up and, failing to heed the advice of 2:15, Adam and Eve let down their guard.
 But, as it turns out, the smooth-talking serpent is less difficult to imagine than one might think.
 I can’t speak for you, but, in my experience, a bad inclination is never easy to explain in retrospect.
 I could break the trust of a friend and apologize by saying, “Sorry, but there was this snake…” I could even pull it off without sounding like I was in the throes of an acid trip, because whatever logic the initial inclination lured me with wouldn’t be any more acceptable to my friend than a talking snake.
 This is where intellect usually gets the better of us and we move to write off the scriptural account as something out of a Steinbeck novel.
 As Vizzini would say, “Inconceivable!”
 But show me a guy who has been caught cheating on his girlfriend, robbing his boss or betraying a friend and I’ll show you a guy who knows something about talking snakes.

 Genesis 3 chronicles the events of Adam and Eve’s downfall in short order.
 The serpent appears to Eve and cunningly deceives her.
 It’s like a less comical showdown between Kaa and Mowgli.
 The most popular theory is that the serpent was an incarnation of Old Scratch himself, but nowhere does Genesis state this implicitly.
-It describes the serpent as “cunning beyond any of the beast of the field” (v.
+It describes the serpent as “more crafty than any beast of the field” (v.
 1).
 That’s it.
 For all we know Thulsa Doom was prowling around the garden.
 In order to make the serpent/Satan connection you have to put all of your weight on the fast-forward button and skip ahead to the final pages of Scripture, where twice he’s referred to as “the serpent of old” (see Revelation 12:9 and 20:2), insinuating Satan may have slipped on his favorite pajama onesie before chatting up Eve.

-The snake’s sales pitch is that God is holding them back. “[Y]ou will be like God, knowing good and bad,” he says (v.
+The snake’s sales pitch is that God is holding them back. “[Y]ou will be like God, knowing good and evil,” he says (v.
 5).
-Eve is persuaded by his words and, upon closer inspection of the tree, sees that it’s “good for eating” (v.
+Eve is persuaded by his words and, upon closer inspection of the tree, sees that it’s “good for food” (v.
 6).
 The trap is set.
 The serpent has convinced her without saying anything so obvious as, “I ate some yesterday and feel great” or “I double-dog-dare ya.”
 In fact, he never actually tells her to eat the fruit.
 She makes that decision on her own.
 Then promptly offers some to Adam, who joins in.
 Genesis confirms Eve has been deceived, but it never says this about Adam.
 Unlike his special lady friend, he understands exactly what he’s doing.
 His action is deliberate.
 They’re both guilty, but in different ways.
 Suddenly their interests are no longer aligned with God’s interests (or each other’s, for that matter).
-“Then the eyes of both of them were opened and they realized that they were naked” (v.
+“Then the eyes of both of them were opened, and they knew that they were naked” (v.
 7).
 No, a traveling ophthalmologist didn’t just pay them a visit and prescribe new glasses.
 This is how Scripture depicts human enlightenment.
 What was perceived as natural and good only moments before is now viewed as bad, including their own body image.
 The serpent was right.
 Adam and Eve now understand life apart from God and it prompts them to hide the Twister mat and make a unique fashion statement by sewing together fig leaves to cover themselves.
 Don’t ask me why the forbidden fruit is commonly associated with an apple.
 The fig leaves seem to provide the obvious answer.

 That evening, God’s usual visit to the garden is notably different, because unlike previous occasions no one greets his arrival.
 God has every right to strip down to his wife-beater and rush in all guns blazing, smiting the humans that have broken his one rule.
 Instead, his arrival is marked by a noise that is familiar and nonthreatening.
 It’s a sound Adam and Eve would have welcomed only a few hours before, but now it compels them to hide (v.
 8).
 God is likely aware of what’s taken place, but doesn’t let on.
 “Where are you?” he asks, and he doesn’t even do it in a creepy, Max Cady sort of way (v.
 9).
 He doesn’t use his omniscient power like a GPS locater either, or scan their brainwaves without ever laying eyes on them.
 Impressively, he’s willing to work within the natural parameters of the relationship without cheating.
 He’s like the nice dad who pretends not to see his stupid kid hiding in plain sight.

-Adam finally responds from his hiding place, confessing, “I was afraid because I am naked, so I hid” (v.
+Adam finally responds from his hiding place, confessing, “I was afraid because I was naked, so I hid” (v.
 10).
 It’s now abundantly clear what’s happened.
 The kids haven’t just drawn on the living room walls with Crayons, they’ve burned the house to the ground.
 It’s worse case scenario, but God doesn’t lose his cool.
 “Who told you that you were naked?
-Have you eaten of the tree from which I commanded you not to eat?” (v.
+Have you eaten from the tree of which I commanded you not to eat?” (v.
 11).
-No longer hiding, Adam shows off his leafy new duds and immediately goes on the defensive, “The woman whom You gave to be with me—she gave me of the tree, and I ate” (v.
+No longer hiding, Adam shows off his leafy new duds and immediately goes on the defensive, “The woman whom You gave to be with me, she gave me from the tree, and I ate” (v.
 12).
 He actually blames God.
 If we’re completely honest, this is where the story is most unbelievable.
 How does God not fly off the handle and go all fee-fi-fo-fum on these two knuckleheads?
 He turns to Eve, who points to the snake, saying, “The serpent deceived me” (v.
 13).
 The serpent wisely keeps its mouth shut.
 In the end, a long-standing enmity is raised between the serpent and humanity, the woman’s struggle in childbearing is increased and the ground is cursed, so that it will only produce for man by hard labor, yet even then it won’t always yield the seed he plants (vv.
 14-19).
 These are tough consequences, but it’s hard to complain when the homestead is still smoldering behind them.

 God’s original plan hasn’t even gotten off the ground and already he’s forced to make a dead stick landing.
 Genesis 3 ends with God banishing Adam and Eve from Eden (v.
 23).
 He can’t allow them to eat from the other tree unique to the garden.
 Yep.
 There’s another enchanted tree to account for: the tree of life—a tree that lives up to its name by apparently extending a normal human lifespan.
 This verifies mankind wasn’t intended to be immortal.
 I know what you’re thinking.
 Connor MacLeod must have snuck in for a bite before God padlocked the doors for good.
 It appears the tree was originally made to extend the lives of those who gained special approval to eat from it, but now that mankind has separated itself from God this isn’t possible.
 Mankind’s interest is no longer in accordance with God’s instruction and, therefore, can’t be trusted to abstain from eating from the tree of life (v.
 22).
 Banishment isn’t only reasonable, it’s necessary.